 OVERVIEW OF BENEFITS AND LIMITATIONS — Preventing pneumococcal disease in older adults and those with certain underlying conditions is an important goal given the burden of disease and associated morbidity and mortality in these populations .
 Many (but not all) studies of the pneumococcal polysaccharide vaccine have demonstrated efficacy against invasive and noninvasive pneumococcal disease , such as bacteremia and meningitis, but both immunogenicity and efficacy are lower in older adult patients and immunocompromised hosts (the ones who are most in need of the vaccine).

 There are few data on the efficacy of pneumococcal conjugate vaccines in specific high-risk groups, such as various immunocompromised populations.
 The most well-studied immunocompromised group has been HIV-infected patients in Africa.
 In an early study, at a time when treatment for HIV infection was not available, the 23-valent pneumococcal polysaccharide vaccine (PPSV23) offered no protection .
-In a later study that immunized predominantly HIV-infected patients with PCV7, by the end of the study period, 46 percent of patients were receiving antiretroviral therapy; in this study, PCV7 was effective during the first year following vaccination .
-Some experts use the results of these studies to support claims that pneumococcal conjugate vaccine is more effective than pneumococcal polysaccharide vaccine in HIV-infected patients; we do not agree with that conclusion because the differences in the degree of immunocompromise in the two studies are so striking.
+In a later study that immunized predominantly HIV-infected patients with PCV7, PCV7 was effective during the first year following vaccination .
+Some experts use the results of these studies to support claims that pneumococcal conjugate vaccine is more effective than pneumococcal polysaccharide vaccine in HIV-infected patients; we do not agree with that conclusion because about 15 percent of patients in the second study were not HIV infected and, importantly, 46 percent were receiving antiretroviral therapy by the end of the study period.
 (See "Pneumococcal immunization in HIV-infected adults", section on 'Efficacy and immunogenicity of pneumococcal vaccination'.)

 The recommendation to give both PPSV23 and PCV13 to high-risk adults is far more costly than recommending PPSV23 alone.
 In addition, adherence to a two-vaccine regimen is likely to be poorer than adherence to a one-vaccine regimen.
 Despite the strength of the current ACIP recommendation, data supporting this approach are meager.

 An untoward effect of the widespread use of pneumococcal conjugate vaccines has been the emergence of "replacement strains," a term used to describe nonvaccine pneumococcal serotypes that appear as colonizers of the nasopharynx and as a cause of pneumococcal disease in recipients of PCV .
 Reduction in nasal carriage of PCV serotypes appears to create an ecologic niche for nonvaccine serotypes .
-As an example, S. pneumoniae type 19A (not included in PCV7 but included in PCV13) emerged as the most common cause of pneumococcal disease in children and adults a few years after universal vaccination with PCV7 began in the United States (figure 1) [31,40].
-(See "Impact of universal infant immunization with pneumococcal (Streptococcus pneumoniae) conjugate vaccines in the United States".)
+As an example, S. pneumoniae type 19A (not included in PCV7 but included in PCV13) emerged as the most common cause of pneumococcal disease in children and adults a few years after universal vaccination with PCV7 began in the United States (figure 1) [32,42].
+Since the introduction of PCV13, other emerging serotypes that are not contained in either PCV13 or PPSV23 and that exhibit a substantial degree of antimicrobial resistance have been reported; examples of these serotypes include serotypes 15B, 23A, 23B, and 35B [43,44].
+(See "Impact of universal infant immunization with pneumococcal (Streptococcus pneumoniae) conjugate vaccines in the United States", section on 'Invasive isolates'.)

 A comparison of the properties of pneumococcal polysaccharide and conjugate vaccines is reviewed in the Table (table 5).